borismus/smus.com/content/posts/2020/little-free-library/index.md

 ![Little free library photo](little-free-library.jpg)

-Here are some [more photos](https://photos.app.goo.gl/K3xP2XjPmUQ2bX1N7) that document the making of process.

 <!--more-->

 I drafted some [initial plans in OnShape](https://cad.onshape.com/documents/d57c2f5444558be437e513c4/w/9e862248a8541fe7ce7a38a6/e/3efc51d554390f104d869fa6), and deviated from them only slightly, the main difference being a much smaller front-right panel to make book access easier.
 As I became familiar with woodworking tools, I became a little bit less rigid and precise with measurements.